Code-Institute-Submissions/patterns_for_fashion/TESTING.md

 # Known Bugs
 -   The footer was set to stay fixed to bottom on all pages by adding a top margin of 450px.
 When adding the fixed-bottom bootstrap property, for some reason
 I couldn't figure out, it hides the bottom content of the page.
 -   The logo image displays enlarged and pixalated on FireFox browser.
-It is a known issue for FireFox browser for logo imgage display and none of the found solutions worked yet.
+It is a known issue for FireFox browser for logo image display and none of the found solutions worked yet.

 <div align="right">
     <b><a href="#contents-testing">↥ Back To Top</a></b>